 Children with Mitochondrial Disease should have easy access to fluids and avoid excessive exercise.
 However, it is physically and socially important that children participate in school life and encouragement should be given for the child to do as much as they can without over-exerting themselves.
 Your specialist will be able to give you more details on what you might expect your child to be able to do and with your permission should be able to provide the school with a medical report outlining the child’s abilities.Back to top

-Patients with Mitochondrial Disease have the same employment rights as any other employee although it is likely that their employer will be less familiar with the particular problems encountered in this illness.
+Patients with Mitochondrial Disease have the same employment rights as any other employee, although it is likely that their employer will be less familiar with the particular problems encountered in this illness.
 Clearly individual circumstances differ, but your specialist should be able to advise your employer on your ‘fitness to work’.
 It may be that in response to illness your employer offers you an alternative job.
-Again, it may be advisable to discuss the suitability of such employment with your Mitochondrial Disease specialist and also with disability employment advisers (DEAs).
-You can find out more about DEAs via your local job centre.
-Alternatively your health may prevent you from doing any suitable job with your employer.
-In that situation they should be able to advise you with regard to the level of private health insurance or critical illness cover they provide.
+Again, it may be advisable to discuss the suitability of such employment with your Mitochondrial Disease specialist and also with disability employment advisers (DEAs) via your local job centre.

 Choosing a career is very much up to the individual, but our general advice would be that heavy physical work in hot conditions should be avoided.
 Many patients with Mitochondrial Disease are likely to experience weakness as their disease progresses and this could severely limit their ability to perform heavy physical jobs.
 Dehydration and over-exertion can also exacerbate the lactic acidosis present in some patients.
 Light physical work is however possible for many Mitochondrial Patients.
-Other considerations include whether the job involves driving (see Driving) or requires physical adaptations to the workplace in order for you to perform it (e.g. MINICOM, seating, keyboard).
+Other considerations include whether the job involves driving (see Driving) or requires physical adaptations to the workplace in order for you to perform it (e.g. MINICOM, seating, keyboard) or lighting and quietness for those who are prone to migraines, or have visual impairments.
+Employers should provide access to an Occupational Health advisor who can conduct a workplace assessment.

-- the muscle will become tired sooner than normal,
+- the muscle can become tired sooner than normal,

-- the muscle makes other compounds such as lactic acid in an attempt to keep up with energy demand.
+- the muscle can make other compounds such as lactic acid in an attempt to keep up with energy demand.
 This can lead to pain and cramp in the muscles and patients often feel “like they have run a marathon” even after only moderate exercise.

-- it is important for general fitness to exercise and as well as exercising the muscles, it is important to keep the heart and circulation healthy.
+- regular exercise and activity are important for general fitness and wellbeing.
+As well as exercising muscles and optimising muscle strength, it is important to keep the heart and circulation healthy,

-At the present time our advice is to exercise regularly at a level that feels comfortable, but without pushing yourself to the point that your muscles become painful.Back to top
+At the present time our advice is to exercise regularly at a level that feels comfortable, but without pushing yourself to the point that your muscles become painful or that you feel unwell.
+Please contact your Neurologist or Physiotherapist for more information.

 In general there are no activities that patients should avoid, but clearly a sensible approach is needed when choosing a holiday.
 For patients with severe weakness and fatigue, a hiking trip to the Himalayas is probably not a good idea.
 Having said that, we always encourage patients to stay as active as possible and are often amazed by what people can achieve.